Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-Tikhonov regularization in Eq.~\eqref{eqn:cme_pop} is known to exhibit the \emph{saturation effect} where it fails to benefit from high smoothness of the target function $F_*$.
-This was recently verified in \cite{meunier2024optimal} in the context of vector-valued regression.
+where $C_{\xi} \doteq C_{XZ}\left(C_{Z} + \xi \operatorname{Id}_{\cH_Z}\right)^{-1} \in S_2(\cH_Z, \cH_X)$.
+Tikhonov regularization in \cref{eqn:cme_pop} is known to exhibit the \emph{saturation effect} where it fails to benefit from high smoothness of the target function $F_*$.
+This was recently verified by \citet{meunier2024optimal} in the context of vector-valued regression.
 To avoid saturation, we therefore generalize Tikhonov regularization to general spectral regularization (see also \citet{mollenhauer2020nonparametric, mollenhauer2022learning}).
-General spectral regularization typically starts with defining a filter function, i.e., a function on an interval which is applied on self-adjoint operators to each individual eigenvalue via the spectral calculus. \begin{defn}[Filter function] Let $\Lambda\subseteq \mathbb{R}^{+}$.
-A family of functions $g_{\xi}: [0,\infty)\to [0,\infty)$ indexed by $\xi \in \Lambda$ is called a filter with qualification $\rho\geqslant0$ if it satisfies the following two conditions: \begin{enumerate} \item There exists a positive constant $E$ such that, for all $\xi \in \Lambda$
+General spectral regularization typically starts with defining a filter function, i.e., a function on an interval which is applied on self-adjoint operators to each individual eigenvalue via the spectral calculus. \begin{definition}[Filter function] Let $\Lambda\subseteq \mathbb{R}^{+}$.
+A family of functions $g_{\xi}: [0,\infty)\to [0,\infty)$ indexed by $\xi \in \Lambda$ is called a filter with qualification $\rho\geq0$ if it satisfies the following two conditions: \begin{enumerate}[itemsep=0em] \item There exists a positive constant $E$ such that, for all $\xi \in \Lambda$

 \item There exists a positive constant $\omega_{\rho}<\infty$ such that